 7. Cut Back on Dining Out

 The freelance life can be a juggling act, and it can be a battle to stay on budget at times.
-By following these suggestions for money-saving tips for freelancers, you will be able to keep on top of your expenses while you build your business.
-For more helpful tips to help you keep costs down, check out these links:
+By following these suggestions for money-saving tips for freelancers, you can keep on top of your expenses while you build your business.
+For more helpful tips to help you keep costs down, check this out: Savings 101 for New Freelancers.